NERC-CEH/rse_group/development/mob_programming.md

 Experience also says that starting to mob program with a new team can be a painful experience, what can happen is

-* Really experienced contributors can feel hobbled
+* Really experienced contributors can feel a bit hobbled
 * People without much background in coding can feel a bit lost
 * Delivery can feel _much_ slower than hammering something out on one's own